luboganev/luboganev.github.io/_posts/2016-05-15-clean-architecture-pt5.md

 #### The new Presenter and Interactor lifecycle
 Having the whole scoped object graph survive configuration changes means that we have basically no lifecycle at all. _Presenter_ and _Interactor_ instances simply get instantiated through their constructor and then are garbage collected when the scoped _ObjectGraph_ is removed from the _ObjectGraphHolder_.

-However, reference to the Views cannot be injected through the constructor of a _Presenter_ anymore.
-This is due to the fact that when a cofiguration change occurs, we have a new _View_ instance and we have to update the reference to it inside a _Presenter_ with this new instance.
+However, references to the Views cannot be injected through the constructor of a _Presenter_ anymore.
+This is due to the fact that when a cofiguration change occurs, we have a new _View_ instance and we have to update its reference to it inside a _Presenter_.
 The following snippets show how this is performed in the _CarBrandsActivity_ and _CarBrandsPresenter_.

 {% highlight java %}
 public class CarBrandsPresenter implements CarBrandsPresenterInput, CarBrandsInteractorOutput {